PopulateTools/healthy_data/README.md

         attribute: start_date
 ```

-The rules are define inside the app [item rules folder](lib/healthy_data/items/rules).
+The rules are defined inside the app [item rules folder](lib/healthy_data/items/rules).

 ## Creating your own rules

 You can create your own rules and link them in your yml config file.
 The have to inherit from [HealthyData::Items::Rules::Base](lib/healthy_data/items/rules/base.rb) and define two private methods:

 - `#check_passes?`: Will return a boolean indicating if the item has the appropiate data or not.
-- `#result`: When failing to comply, it provides an explanation on why the check failed that is added in the record
+- `#result`: When failing to comply the rule, it provides an explanation on why the check failed that is added in the result record.

 ## Usage inside a Rails App